pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 - Spark Control: $40
 - RIFF: $40

+  ==- Special Case:==
+- Spark 40 (US Repair): For US OOW only.
+- Others (Please leave the amount in Description section): For the special offer only.

 ### 2 - Inquire information for payment
 Once confirmed the customer is willing to proceed and pay for the repair/replacement, insert Macro: <u>[Service Center] OOW - 1</u>.